microsoft/YamUI/src/components/Clickable/Clickable.md

-A `Clickable` is an accessible, clickable area that accepts arbitrary content.
-Under the hood `Clickable` simply wraps content in a button element.

 ### Notes for use

 Used to add a click handler to an area that is not styled as a button and is not a link.